Corticotrophin-releasing hormone

 What is corticotrophin-releasing hormone?

-Corticotrophin-releasing hormone is secreted by the paraventricular nucleus of the hypothalamus which, among other functions, releases hormones.
+Corticotrophin-releasing hormone is mainly secreted by the paraventricular nucleus of the hypothalamus which, among other functions, releases hormones.
 Corticotrophin-releasing hormone has several important actions.
 Its main role in the body is as the central driver of the stress hormone system, known as the hypothalamic–pituitary–adrenal axis.
-Corticotrophin-releasing hormone is given this name because it causes release of adrenocorticotropic hormone from the pituitary gland.
-Adrenocorticotropic hormone in turn travels in the bloodstream to the adrenal glands, where it causes the secretion of the stress hormone cortisol.
+Corticotrophin-releasing hormone is given this name because it stimulates the release of adrenocorticotrophic hormone (ACTH) from the pituitary gland (Figure 1).
+ACTH travels in the bloodstream to the adrenal glands, where it causes the secretion of the stress hormone cortisol.

-Corticotrophin-releasing hormone also acts on many other areas within the brain where it suppresses appetite, increases anxiety, and improves memory and selective attention.
-Together, these effects co-ordinate behaviour to develop and fine tune the body’s response to a stressful experience.
+Corticotrophin-releasing hormone also acts on many other areas within the brain where it suppresses appetite, increases anxiety, and impacts memory and the ability to focus.
+Together, these effects coordinate behaviour to develop and finetune the body’s response to a stressful experience.

-Corticotrophin-releasing hormone is also produced throughout pregnancy in increasing amounts by the foetus and the placenta, with the effects of increasing cortisol.
-Ultimately, it is the high levels of corticotrophin-releasing hormone that, along with other hormones, are thought to start labour.
+Corticotrophin-releasing hormone is also produced in increasing amounts by the placenta throughout pregnancy.
+This leads to an increase in cortisol.
+It is thought that the high levels of corticotrophin-releasing hormone, along with other hormones, are responsible for triggering the start of labour.

 How is corticotrophin-releasing hormone controlled?

-Corticotrophin-releasing hormone secretion is stimulated by nervous activity within the brain.
-It follows a natural 24 hour rhythm in non-stressed circumstances, where it is highest at around 8 a.m. and lowest overnight.
+Corticotrophin-releasing hormone secretion is stimulated by nerve activity within the brain.
+It follows a natural 24-hour rhythm in non-stressed circumstances, where it is highest at around 8 a.m. and lowest at midnight.
 However, corticotrophin-releasing hormone can also be increased above the normal daily levels by a stressful experience, infection or even exercise.
 An increase in corticotrophin-releasing hormone leads to higher levels of the stress hormone cortisol which mobilises energy resources needed for dealing with the cause of the stress.
-High levels of stress hormones over a long period can have negative effects on the body.
-Because of this, cortisol blocks the continued release of corticotrophin-releasing hormone and switches off the hypothalamus–pituitary–adrenal axis, which is known as a negative feedback loop.
+High levels of stress hormones over a long period can have negative effects on the body as discussed below.
+To regulate the hypothalamus–pituitary–adrenal axis, high levels of cortisol block the continued release of corticotrophin-releasing hormone, this is known as a negative feedback loop.

 What happens if I have too much corticotrophin-releasing hormone?

-Abnormally high corticotrophin-releasing hormone levels are connected with a variety of diseases.
-Because it stimulates anxiety and suppresses appetite, too much corticotrophin-releasing hormone is suspected of causing nervous problems such as clinical depression, anxiety, sleep disturbances and anorexia nervosa.
+Abnormally high corticotrophin-releasing hormone levels over a prolonged period are linked with a variety of diseases such as clinical depression, anxiety, sleep disturbances and anorexia nervosa.

-In addition, high levels of corticotrophin-releasing hormone may also make certain inflammatory problems worse, including rheumatoid arthritis, psoriasis, ulcerative colitis and Crohn's disease.
-Initially this might seem unexpected because raised levels of corticotrophin-releasing hormone in the brain can lead to increased glucocorticoids production, and glucocorticoids have an anti-inflammatory effect.
-However, research has revealed that when high levels of corticotrophin-releasing hormone occur in tissues outside the brain, they can actually have a powerful inflammatory action.
+In addition, high levels of corticotrophin-releasing hormone may worsen inflammatory conditions, including rheumatoid arthritis, psoriasis, ulcerative colitis and Crohn's disease.
+Initially this might seem unexpected because raised levels of corticotrophin-releasing hormone in the brain can lead to increased glucocorticoids production, and glucocorticoids have an anti-inflammatory effect and are in fact used in the treatment of these conditions.
+However, research has revealed that when high levels of corticotrophin-releasing hormone occur in tissues outside the brain, they can have a powerful inflammatory action.
 Increased corticotrophin-releasing hormone levels within the joints, skin or gut can therefore make these inflammatory conditions worse or even play a role in their development.

 What happens if I have too little corticotrophin-releasing hormone?

 Research has shown that people with Alzheimer’s disease have particularly low corticotrophin-releasing hormone levels.
-Some scientists also suspect that a lack of corticotrophin-releasing hormone might cause chronic fatigue syndrome, sometimes called myalgic encephalomyelitis, where sufferers have problems with sleep, memory and concentration.
-However, further research is needed into both these topics before this can be confirmed.
+Some scientists have observed a reduced response of the pituitary to corticotrophin-releasing hormone in people with chronic fatigue syndrome, sometimes called myalgic encephalomyelitis, where patients have problems with sleep, memory and concentration, although the evidence between different studies is conflicting.

-During pregnancy, low corticotrophin-releasing hormone production by the foetus or the placenta can result in miscarriage.
+During pregnancy, low corticotrophin-releasing hormone production by the placenta or the foetus can result in miscarriage.

 Back to Top